 Can Drugs Cause Schizophrenia?

-Drugs do not directly cause schizophrenia, however studies have shown drug misuse increases the risk of developing schizophrenia or a similar illness.
+Drugs do not directly cause schizophrenia, however, studies have shown drug misuse increases the risk of developing schizophrenia or a similar illness.
+It should be noted that certain drugs like amphetamines can induce schizophrenia-like side effects, but these side effects will be temporary.

 Signs and Symptoms of Schizophrenia